-Also called a digital signage player, it performs the function of downloading content from the software and caching it on its internal storage before displaying it on the screens.
-Because the content is cached on the players, the screens will never go blank even when there is no internet.
+Also called a digital signage player, the media player downloads content from the software.
+It then caches it on internal storage before displaying it on the screens.
+Because the content is cached, the screens will never go blank, even when there is no internet.

-The player is connected to the display through the HDMI, and it receives and downloads content through an internet connection (Wi-Fi or Ethernet).
+The player is connected to the display through HDMI.
+It receives and downloads content through an internet connection (Wi-Fi or Ethernet).

 3. Digital building directory software

 The content management software (CMS) is the brains of the system.

 It enables users to upload and/or create content, configure it, and deploy it to the displays.

 The best software will include content apps that auto-update.
 This means once you update the source (e.g., a Google Calendar listing your events), the content on the screens is automatically updated.
 Additionally, you can update the content schedules to alter the content on display or change the time of display.